TobyKafin/FD-Spider-2/README.md

 ## Limitations
 - The script assumes a specific HTML structure for extracting product details (e.g., data-testid attributes).
 Modify the extract_product_details_from_html function if the website structure changes.
 - Only .xml files in the specified folder are processed.
+- Saving all of the HTMLs takes a lot of space, can add code to delete HTML after information extracted to csv.
+- FD servers block after a few iterations.
+Try implementing rotating proxies.